yu-jeffy/sightseer-gpt-4v/README.md

 Welcome to Sightseer, a program designed to assist with quizzes and exams using GPT-4V.
 Run in a sidebar window, this program will interpret questions on screen and provide assistance towards answering them, without providing explicit answers.

 *GPT-4V may have issues interpreting mathematical formulas.
-It also lacks the ability to interpret and produce code at this time*
+It also lacks the ability to interpret and produce code at this time.*

+**By using Sightseer, you agree to use it ethically, lawfully, and in compliance with your educational institution's rules on academic integrity and honesty.
+The creators of Sightseer will not be held responsible for any misuse of the tool or any repercussions that come from such misuse.**

 ## Features